Gomeza

 What is the origin and meaning of the last name Gomeza

 The word “Gomeza” itself seems quite mysterious.
-It doesn’t have a classic last name etymology, I admit, it seems a bit invented to fit this very particular species.
+It doesn’t have a classic last name etymology, I admit, it seems a bit made up to fit this very particular species.
 But it clearly reflects the image of this crab, with its two antennae that look like horns.
 The story of a name wrapped with an almost exotic side, far from traditional French.

 The meaning of the last name Gomeza